 - Mesh disposable post-delivery panties

-Your baby’s birth is bound to be a unique and memorable experience, and we hope that this Birth Center Bag Checklist aids in your preparations for what is bound to be the best day of your life!
-For additional tips for any type of birth from drug free to C-section please be sure to check out our incredibly in depth “Birth Tips” page!
+Your baby’s birth is bound to be a unique and memorable experience.
+I hope that this birth center bag checklist aids in your preparations for what is bound to be the best day of your life.
+For additional tips for any type of birth, from vaginal to Cesarean, be sure to check out all of our birth tips here!
+You will find countless posts on everything you need to know for your upcoming labor and delivery.